Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/20-aiecompiler-features/Multirate/README.md

     </td>
   </tr>
 </table>

 # Multirate AI Engine Graphs

 ## Introduction

-Kernels can be created with a fixed size input/output frame of data.
-These kernels can be preceded and followed by other kernels that have their own frame size requirements.
-There can be mismatches in between these frame sizes and that is why the `aiecompiler` offers a mechanism to automatically compute a number of runs of each kernel, for one iteration of the system, so that the overall sizes for all kernel interfaces are matching.
+You can create kernels with a fixed size input/output frame of data.
+These kernels can precede and follow other kernels that have their own frame size requirements.
+Mismatches can occur between these frame sizes, so the `aiecompiler` offers a mechanism to automatically compute a number of runs of each kernel, for one iteration of the system.
+This ensures the overall sizes for all kernel interfaces match.

-This mechanism is completed by an API which provide these numbers of runs if the compiler does not have access to the frame length (streaming I/Os).
+An API completes this mechanism by providing the numbers of runs if the compiler does not have access to the frame length (streaming I/Os).

 ## Multirate Examples

 All examples use three kernels:

-- UpConv_7_5: Up-conversion 7/5, which is a passthrough with data extrapolation at the end.
+- UpConv_7_5: Up-conversion 7/5, which is a passthrough filter with data extrapolation at the end.
 - DownConv_5_7: Down-conversion which is a data truncation.
 - Subtract: This kernel takes two inputs and subtracts them.
 This is a merge show case.

-All kernels have the same input frame length (`InputSize`) which brings the compiler to take decisions in terms of number of calls for each kernel to harmonize the number of data produced and consumed on the whole system.
-The frame length can be seen in the `system_settings.h` file:
+All kernels have the same input frame length (`InputSize`).
+The compiler decides on the number of calls for each kernel to harmonize the number of data produced and consumed on the whole system.
+You can view the frame length in the `system_settings.h` file:

 ```C++
 #define BaseSize (5*7)